mengab/Joint-Autoregressive-and-Hierarchical-Priors-for-Learned-Image-Compression/README.md

 appended (any existing extensions will not be removed).

 ### Training your own model
-To train the model, you need to supply it with a dataset of RGB training images.
+To train the models, you need to supply it with a dataset of RGB training images.
 They should be provided in PNG format.
 Training can be as simple as the following command:
 ```bash